-Mindaugas sought recognition external of his right to rule (see History and Myth) and thereby converted Christianity in 1251.
-After receivina acknowledgement of Kinadom οf Lithuania from the Catholic Pope
+Mindaugas souaht external recognition of his right to rule (see History and Myth) and thereby converted Christianity in 1251. receiving After acknowledgement of Kinadom of I ithuania from the Catholic Pope

 Rome, Mindaugas renounced Christianity and returned to his pagan ways.
 This act was timely considering few Lithuanians followed Mindaugas' lead in converting nor did German aggressions lessen.